Bachelor of Science in Health Management at The Universities at Shady Grove

 For questions about USG advising:

-coordinator of academic programs and student services
+manager of operations and academic student services

 Students who have completed 56 college-level credits or who hold an approved RN or RT license can transfer to The University of Baltimore’s B.S. in Health Management program at The Universities at Shady Grove (USG) in Rockville, Maryland.